 - Realize what you have that others need.

 There are so many broken and hurting people.
 You never know what your word of encouragement, kind conversation, song, strength, story, finances, or friendship may mean to them.
 As I was reminded at the Youth Theology Institute, we need to approach every day with divine appointments.

 God has given us hope so we can help others.
 He has given us trials so we can teach others about triumphs.

 Gifts are meant to be used to reach people for God’s kingdom.
 They aren’t limited to leadership, teaching, serving, photography, singing, or athletics.
 There are millions of gifts that God has created and given.
 Each one is equally important and unique.
 Don’t compare your gift to the person beside you.
-Find your spark, grow and develop it, and be amazed how God uses it.
+Find your spark, grow and develop it, and be amazed by how God uses it.